 Anyone above 21 years is welcome to Club Chez Joey.
 This place not only serves drinks but also couples them up with seductive dances performed by showgirls.
 Essentially a strip club which is open throughout the week, it pulls crowds from everywhere.
 They serve snacks and the drinks, the likes of Daiquiris, Pina Coladas and beer, are aplenty.
 The atmosphere is lively and energetic.
 Join in the cheering as the girls get on stage and strut their stuff!
 A perfect place for a boys' night out or a bachelor party - no time to get bored!

-Home to the Baltimore Blast MISL soccer team, The Baltimore Arena (formerly 1st Mariner Arena and Baltimore Civic Center) is the city's largest indoor sports and entertainment facility.
+Home to the Baltimore Blast MISL soccer team, Royal Farms Arena (formerly the Baltimore Arena, 1st Mariner Arena and Baltimore Civic Center) is the city's largest indoor sports and entertainment facility.
 It is host to more than 100,000 visitors every year who come not just for the soccer team but for events ranging from family shows like Sesame Street Live, Barney, and Barnum & Bailey Circus.
 Sporting attractions include circuit boxing, gymnastics and tennis events.
 Conventions, graduations, and performances by U2 and Elton John have also been presented here.

 Located at the Inner Harbor, Harborplace Amphitheater offers you a bevy of delightful events and cultural fiestas from time to time.
 Nestled in quaint surroundings, and situated close to a wide range of eye-catching attractions including Harborplace and The Gallery, it makes for a truly breathtaking event space.
 Catch live performances, musical shows, cultural dos and events as you sit back and take in the fresh air the surrounds the place.
 Attending a performance here is no less than watching a fairy tale come alive!
 Contact the Mall for more details on current and upcoming events.